|

 line, a triangle, a circle.
 All points and classical objective

 particles are identical to one another.
-They are wholly unaware
+They are wholly unaware of their context,

-This is classical, dialectical, objective thingking!
+dialectical, objective thingking!

-No respectable classical point is aware of its previous circleness!
+No respectable classical point is aware

+of its previous circleness!
 No classical point has context.
-All classical points are axiomatically
+All

-'free' of context.
-No respectable classical point has arbitrary
+classical points are axiomatically 'free' of context.
+No respectable

-spatial distribution.
-No respectable classical point is animate,
+classical point has arbitrary spatial distribution.
+No respectable

-except for mechanical motion.
+classical point is animate, except for mechanical motion.

 In Quantonics' version of quantum reality n¤ classical